-- 20. Judge Sheridan did not give Mr. Smith an opportunity to read and sign the order he entered with his hand written comments on it, including the 1 day sentence for contempt.
-However what Judge Sheridan put in the court file is a document that appears that Mr. Smith signed the order after Judge Sheridan wrote on it which did not happen. - 21.
-Mr. Smith had signed and objected to a proposed order that was to be submitted to Judge Potter on April 20th.
+14. Judge Sheridan did not give Mr. Smith an opportunity to read and sign the order he entered after he wrote comments on it, including the 1 day sentence for contempt.
+Judge Sheridan put in the court file is a document that appears that Mr. Smith signed the order after Judge Sheridan wrote on it. which is not the case.

+15. Mr. Smith had signed and objected to a proposed order that was to be submitted to Judge Potter on April 20th.
 Lortta Vardy had typed up a new proposed order for Judge Sheridan to enter.
 However rather than use that unsigned proposed order Judge Sheridan used the version that was signed several months prior.
-Judge Sheridan then proceeded to modify the order but did not give Mr. Smith any chance to read or sign it before filing it with the clerk. - 22.
-Judge Sheridan failed to provide Mr. Smith an opportunity to sign and object to the ruling but submitted a document to the court that makes it appear that he did so.
+Judge Sheridan then proceeded to modify the order but did not give Mr. Smith any chance to read or sign it before filing it with the clerk.

+16. Judge Sheridan failed to provide Mr. Smith an opportunity to sign and object to the ruling but submitted a document to the court that makes it appear that he did so.
 Such action is an act of fraud by Judge Sheridan.